TheCyberCode/TAWDiscord/README.md

 * `-remove` > This will remove a user from the ticket if you have permissions to do so.

 * `-lastseen` > This will tell you when a user last send a message [This will not work if the bot has restarted since said time]

+* `-topic` > This will generate a random topic, only staff can do this command.

 # How do I use the music bot?
 A commands list is avaliable [here](https://rythmbot.co/commands#list)